Netflix/pollyjs/docs/api.md

 Persist all recordings and disconnect from all adapters.

-!> This method is `async` and must be resolved before your test has ended.
+!> This method is `async` and must be resolved before all recordings are persisted.

 | Param | Type | Description |
 |  ---  | ---  |     ---     |